Bob's Blog

 There are also audio pareidolia effects, in which people believe they are hearing human voices or other messages in radio static or time-reversed music, audio signals that may be random or at least have no relationship to what mistaken listeners believe they are hearing.

 Agnosia is a neurological disorder in which the patient cannot process sensory information.
 The patient becomes unable to name visible objects.
-Prosopagnosia is a specific form also known as "face blindness", in which the patient becomes unable to recognize faces even of close friends or family members.
+Prosopagnosia is a specific form also known as "face blindness", in which the patient becomes unable to recognize faces, even those of close friends or family members.

 The complete opposite of those disorders, being susceptible to pareidolia, is part of the normal human condition.
 This universal human tendency toward pareidolia also leads people to attribute consciousness to computer programs that are generating text, images, or even software based on user requests and the statistics of large bodies of example data.